-Admissions to Graduate Studies, which permits enrollment in classes, is not equivalent to admissions for a specific graduate degree program or certificate.
-Individuals interested in pursuing a graduate degree or certificate at Fairmont State University may apply for admissions at https://www.fairmontstate.edu/apply.
+Admission to Graduate Studies, which permits enrollment in classes, is not equivalent to admission for a specific graduate degree program or certificate.
+Individuals interested in pursuing a graduate degree or certificate at Fairmont State University may formally apply to a program by completing the graduate admissions application.
 All application material should be received by the Office of Admissions at least two weeks prior to the beginning of the semester in which the student wishes to register.